Infinixius/faketf/README.md

+## ARCHIVED: I no longer have any interest in working on this.
+You are welcome to fork and continue development.

+---

 # faketf

 faketf is an online web app that allows you to create fake and custom items for [Team Fortress 2](https://teamfortress.com).

-You can find it [https://infinixius.github.io/faketf](https://infinixius.github.io/faketf)
+~~You can find it [https://infinixius.github.io/faketf](https://infinixius.github.io/faketf)~~

 ## To-Do